 In the past the award has recognized women from four rotating categories: administrator, alumnae, faculty, and staff.
-This year the Commission recognizes a staff member from the Knoxville campus.
+For 2018, the Commission will recognize a faculty member from the Knoxville campus.
 The honoree will be selected by Commission members.

 - A woman who is outstanding in her field of study.

 - A woman who is a pioneer or groundbreaker—the first to achieve something noteworthy.

 - A woman who has conducted gender-related research or research with beneficial effects for women.

 - A woman who has rendered program support and development beneficial to the University community.

 - A woman who has improved the lives of women in the community or made a significant positive impact on women’s lives.